Financial-Times/ft-origami/docs/component-spec/modules.md

 Modules *should* have as few subdependencies as possible.
 Where the dependency is required to test the module or view the examples, but not to use it, it should be listed in `devDependencies` not in `dependencies`.

-When listing dependencies in the `dependencies` section of the `bower.json` package configuration, the version requried *must* specify as wide a range as possible, allowing for at least automatic point release updates.
-Where the dependency is an Origami module that is *also a dependency of many other Origami modules*, it *must* to verify and assert the widest version compatibility possible, including maintaining compatibility with earlier versions unless to do so would be impractical.
+When listing dependencies in the `dependencies` section of the `bower.json` package configuration, the version requried *must* be specified using the semver `^` operator, allowing for updates up to the next major version, unless a version within that range is known to break the module.

+Where the dependency is an Origami module that is *also a dependency of many other Origami modules*, it *must* verify and assert the widest version compatibility possible, including maintaining compatibility with earlier versions unless to do so would be impractical.

 Where a dependency is an Origami module it *must* be listed under its original name (in order to avoid causing conflicts in the Build service resource compiler.

-* Good: `"o-colors": "git://github.com:Financial-Times/o-colors.git#>=1.2.0 <1.3.0"`
+* Good: `"o-colors": "git://github.com:Financial-Times/o-colors.git#^1.2.0"`
 * Bad: `"colors-legacy": "git://github.com:Financial-Times/o-colors.git#1.1.0"`